The tiny table. 14th February 2022.

 Me - "So why did I think that was a possibility?
 Well all things are possible, I don't know.
 I'm sorry but I'm just going to keep on with that I can't make a decision for you about what you think or feel or do.
 I can only tell you what I think and feel, sorry.
 But you ask why could I think that of you?
 Because you are a human being, that's all, sorry I will go back to that point, you are human, there!
 I can treat you as a thing, an object and say 'you are in the role of therapist, that is all that you are, that is your whole being' - like you seem to be saying, 'you are a client, that's the way it is'.
 And I was fortunate, I didn't suffer much sexism as I grew up, people treated me fairly, mostly.
 But on the few occasions when I have had a stereotype put on me I get quite annoyed by it.
 Stereotypes...I am what I am!"

-Me - "So what do you think, was that recording to you as a therapist, or to you as a person?
-That is a question. <silence> It was to you as a human being, a person"
+I ask him - "So what do you think, was that recording to you as a therapist, or to you as a person?
+That is a question. <silence> It was to you as a human being, a person".

-He - "It was crossing an ethical boundary"
+He tells me 'It was crossing an ethical boundary.

 No, nowhere in the ethical code does it say "The client will strive to protect the therapist from his own fears and triggers".
-But, I stay with his language, because doing the right thing isn't always about following rules...
+But, I stay with his language, because the point should be made that doing the right thing isn't always about following rules...

 Me - "Yes, I will cross boundaries and break rules, and I will ask if things are right or if they are wrong. and if somebody tells me that I have to do this thing that they consider right, I will chose as to whether I believe it is right or wrong.
 I learnt that lesson a long time ago - not to 'follow orders' or to shirk my personal responsibility for my actions.
 I had an experience in which I simply did was was expected of me, and I was shocked - when I looked at the actual consequence.
 I vowed never to do that again".